psaia/dotfiles/README.md

 3. `ln -s ~/.vim/.vimrc ~/.vimrc`
 4. `:PluginInstall`

 Use the newest vim with lua so neocomplete works (`brew install vim --with-lua`).
-I use iterm which is better for colors.
-That explains the `$ITERM_ENV` which determines if `background` is set to light or dark.
+I use iterm2 which is better for colors.